jump-dev/MathOptInterface.jl/docs/src/tutorials/implementing.md

 !!! tip
     Only support a constraint if your solver has native support for it.

-## The big decision: copy-to or incremental modifications?
+## The big decision: incremental modification?

 Now you need to decide whether to support incremental modification or not.